 Brisbane residents are improving recycling habits at home.
 In just three years, the amount of recyclables in Brisbane household waste bins has gone from 28% to 17%.
-Now it’s time to look at how we can work together to keep improving our efforts to create a cleaner, green Brisbane and to reduce the amount of waste going to landfill.
+It’s time to look at how we can work together to keep improving our efforts.
+How to create a cleaner, green Brisbane and to reduce the amount of waste going to landfill.

 Take our quick recycling quiz to find out what type of recycler you are.

-There five types of materials that can generally be put in your household recycling bin.
+There five types of materials that can generally go in your household recycling bin:

-Find out more about what you can recycle in your household recycling bin with Brisbane City Council's Brisbane Bin and Recycling app.
+You can find out more about what you can recycle in your household recycling bin.
+Download Brisbane City Council's Brisbane Bin and Recycling app.

-Need more room for your recycling?
-Order a larger or additional recycling bin from Council.
-It's only $30 for delivery!
+You can order a larger or additional recycling bin from Council.
+It costs $30 for delivery.

-Research shows that more than 35,000 tonnes of paper and cardboard is put in the waste bin every year by mistake.
-By working together to recycle at home, we can make sure that valuable resources are being recovered instead of being wasted in landfill.
+Research shows over 35,000 tonnes of paper and cardboard is put in the waste bin every year by mistake.
+By recycling at home, we can ensure valuable resources are recovered instead of wasted in landfill.

-These are the most commonly confused items which CAN be recycled.
+The following are the most commonly confused items which can recycled:

 - glossy magazines